Josh Wilson (baseball): Colorado Rockies

 On January 6, 2006, he was traded to the Colorado Rockies for a player to be named later, but he missed the first part of the 2006 season after being placed on the 60-day disabled list with a broken toe.
-He played in 89 games that season with the AAA Colorado Springs Sky Sox, hitting .307, but did not get called up to the Majors.
+He played in 89 games that season with the Triple-A Colorado Springs Sky Sox, hitting .307, but did not get called up to the Majors.

 Washington Nationals

 Wilson signed as a free agent with the Washington Nationals on November 8, 2006.

 In 2007, he appeared in 15 games for the Nationals before they placed him on waivers.